Wondering if there are any good outdoor cat tree houses?

 While there isn’t a whole lot of difference between the Petsfit in #4 and this one, I do love that this one uses nontoxic paint.
 Again, it’s ideal for petite kitties.

-- ❤️【Durable Material】Made by high-quality Fir with environment-friendly water-based paint, non-toxic and odorless.
-SBS modified asphalt waterproof material on top.
+- ❤【Durable Material】Made by high quality texture, solid and durable wood frame for long term use.
+SBS modified asphalt water resistant material on top.
 It can adapt to different weathers, provides long lasting durability.

-- ❤️【Use】The inner shelter for your lovely pets to protect them from ground chill and wet condition.
-A comfortable house and a great play ground.
+- ❤【Use】The inner shelter for your lovely pets to protect them from ground chill and wet condition.
+An Easy Access house will give cats a warm and insulated shelter to play outside.

 My Final Recommendations